hoopdad/hoopdad.github.io/docs/ai/_posts/2024-09-06-Automate-File-Loading-with-AWS-and-Snowflake.md

 ![Refresh Pipe](/assets/2024-09-04-refresh-after-enable.png)

-For purposes of this post, I had ChatGPT write a program to generate files for me.
+In the real world, the next step is to get your individual transactional system to dump key data to CSV files and copy it to your cloud storage.
+For purposes of this post, I had ChatGPT write a simulation program to generate files for me.
 I just told it to generate a python script that creates a CSV file with columns that match my column headings and some randomization. `datafile.py` generates the number of rows I want in the file name I want.
 And then I upload that to AWS via s3 cp.
 (I have already configured my AWS CLI and logged in.)

 ```bash
 python datafile.py 10000 data.csv